MicrosoftDocs/PowerShell-Docs/dsc/getting-started/azureDscexthistory.md

 - **Remarks:** This version uses DSC as included in Windows Server 2016 Technical Preview; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
 - **New features:**
   - Make telemetry non-blocking when an error occurs during telemetry hotfix download (known Azure DNS issue) or during install.
   - Fix for the intermittent issue where extension stops processing configuration after a reboot.
-This was causing the DSC Extension to remain in ‘transitioning’ state.
+This was causing the DSC Extension to remain in 'transitioning' state.
   - Minor other fixes and improvements were added.

 ### Version 2.17